 - Fine salt - Fine salt dissolves into batter quickly, which is perfect for this recipe.
 If you are using a different type of salt (say, Kosher), please refer to this conversion chart.

-- Baking soda & baking powder - You’ll need both types of leavener to make these cupcakes bake up perfectly.
+- Baking soda & baking powder - You’ll need both types of leavening agents to make these cupcakes bake up perfectly.

-- Granulated sugar - The neutral flavor of white sugar is perfect for letting the vanilla shine through.
-Feel free to use organic cane sugar or superfine caster sugar instead.
+- Granulated sugar - Feel free to use organic cane sugar or superfine caster sugar instead.

-- Oil - Use a neutral-flavored oil to ensure it doesn’t overpower the floral complexity of your vanilla.
+- Oil - Use a neutral-flavored oil.
 Avocado oil is my go-to, but grapeseed oil, peanut oil, sunflower seed oil, or vegetable oil all fit the bill.

 - Eggs - For binding the batter together.